Cinema 4D

 Industry-standard 3D animation and motion graphics software from Maxon.
 Includes Redshift GPU renderer.
 Requires both fast single-core CPU for viewport and high-core-count CPU for simulations, plus a high-VRAM NVIDIA GPU for Redshift.

 Cinema 4D (C4D) is the standard 3D tool for motion graphics, broadcast animation, product visualisation, and VFX.
-Since 2021, all C4D subscriptions include Redshift — a GPU-accelerated renderer that dramatically shortens render times compared to CPU rendering.
+Since 2021, all C4D subscriptions include Redshift — a GPU-accelerated renderer dramatically faster than CPU rendering.

 Category: 3D & Motion | Developer: Maxon | Platform: Windows, macOS